janko/janko.io/_posts/2015-08-31-the-plugin-system-of-sequel-and-roda.md

 think that your gem will likely grow (e.g. an "uploader" gem), then using this pattern can really improve the quality of the gem's design.

-One alternative to this pattern is providing the ability to simply "require" additional features of a gem.
+One alternative to this pattern is providing the ability to simply `require` additional features of a gem.
 There is maybe a possibility that this could work, but ActiveSupport is an example where this idea really failed: